Xnot/mangadex-mass-uploader/README.md

 ### Uploader
 1. Choose files to upload with the 'choose files' button.
 Files must be `.zip` or `.cbz`.
 2. Insert the chapter information into the respective fields.
 Each line is one chapter.
+For the language field, you must use the language codes [as described in the API documentation](https://api.mangadex.org/docs/3-enumerations/#language-codes--localization).
 3. Inputting a single value will use that for all chapters.
 For chapter number, it'll increment by 1 for each chapter instead.
 If you want to avoid that, leave an extra empty line.
 4. If you want a chapter to have an empty title or whatever, just skip a line.